Top of main content

 How do you apply for a credit card

-• are over 18 years old
+• Are over 21 years old

-• a resident in one of the mentioned cities or provinces: Hanoi, Ho Chi Minh City, Dong Nai, Binh Duong, Long An, Da Nang, Hue, Hoi An, Ba Ria - Vung Tau, Tay Ninh, Bac Ninh, Vinh Phuc, Hung Yen, Hai Duong, Hai Phong.
+• A resident in one of the mentioned cities or provinces: Hanoi, Ho Chi Minh City, Dong Nai, Binh Duong, Long An, Da Nang, Hue, Hoi An, Ba Ria - Vung Tau, Tay Ninh, Bac Ninh, Vinh Phuc, Hung Yen, Hai Duong, Hai Phong

-• have a regular income, typically salary of at least VND 8 million for Vietnamese at least VND15 million salary for foreigners, and at least VND15 million for Vietnamese who are self-employed or business owners.
+• Have a regular income, typically salary of at least VND 8 million for Vietnamese at least VND15 million salary for foreigners, and at least VND15 million for Vietnamese who are self-employed or business owners

 Some credit cards may have additional eligibility requirements, for example HSBC's Premier Credit Card is only available to HSBC Premier Customers.